Exotic non-leaves with infinitely many ends: Exotic structures on

 \begin{proof} Since $Z\in\MM$, there exists $s\in\N$ such that $s\natural Z$ is end--diffeomorphic to a smoothing of a once punctured definite but non--diagonal simply connected manifold $N$.
 By Remark~\ref{r:heritage}, for all $t>r_\psi$, $N_t:=s\natural\mathring{\mathbf{K}}_t$ is still end--diffeomorphic to another smoothing of a once punctured definite manifold.
 If a neighborhood of the end of $\mathring{\mathbf{K}}_t$ can be smoothly embedded in $S$ then a neighborhood $X$ of the end of $N_t$ can be smoothly embedded in $s\#S$, which is still homeomorphic to $S^4$.
 Choose $X$ to be homeomorphic to $S^3\times[0,\infty)$ and let $i: X\to s\# S$ be the above smooth embedding in $s\#S$.
 Let $A$ be the closed connected component of $(s\#S)\setminus i(X)$ and consider the smooth manifold $W=N_t\cup_i(i(X)\cup A)$ obtained by the identification $i: X\to i(X)$.
 This is a simply connected smooth closed $4$--manifold with definite non--diagonalizable intersection form, but this contradicts Donaldson's Theorem.
 A similar argument applies when $Z\in\MM_-$ (resp. $\MM_+$); in this case $s\# S$ will be replaced by the $s$-fold connected sum of smooth manifolds homeomorphic to $k\#\C P^2$ (resp. $k\#\overline{\C P}^2$) and therefore $W$ still has positive (resp. negative) definite and not diagonalizable form. \end{proof}

-\begin{rem} As a consequence of the above proposition, no Taubes-like exotic $\R^4$ can be embedded in $S^4$.
+\begin{remark} As a consequence of the above proposition, no Taubes-like exotic $\R^4$ can be embedded in $S^4$.
 An exotic $\R^4$ with this property is called {\em large\/}.
-However, there exist Taubes-like exotica in $\MM_-$ that can be smoothly embedded in $\C P^2$ (see \cite[Example 5.10]{Taylor1}). \end{rem}
+However, there exist Taubes-like exotica in $\MM_-$ that can be smoothly embedded in $\C P^2$ (see \cite[Example 5.10]{Taylor1}). \end{remark}